emptydiagram/react-ts-todo/README.md

  - TodoList.tsx
     - a todo list
     - can add new items
-    - can edit existing items, and toggle items as completed
+    - can edit existing items (double click/tap), and toggle items as completed
     - there's an option to hide/show all completed items

 ---